colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 ## The Weird Part

 There seems to be a maximum number of named streams per file.
-This in and of itself isn't that strange.
+This in and of itself isn't that strange: the error code returned is `ERROR_FILE_SYSTEM_LIMITATION (0x299)`, which I guess, like, fair enough NTFS.
+You do you homie.
 The weird part is that this number seems to vary with the length of the streams' names.

 ### The Proof